rackerlabs/rackspace-how-to/content/rackspace-email-archiving/index.md

 ---
 permalink: rackspace-email-archiving/
+audit_date:
 title: Rackspace Email Archiving
 type: product
 created_date: '2016-01-17'
 created_by: Rackspace Support
-last_modified_date: '2018-02-15'
+last_modified_date: '2018-03-05'
-last_modified_by: William Loy
+last_modified_by: Cat Lookabaugh
 product: Rackspace Email Archiving
 product_url: rackspace-email-archiving
 ---

 The archiving feature of Rackspace Cloud Office collects and stores external, internal, incoming, and outgoing email, including attachments.
-This data can be accessed for search and review by the administrator of the account and by administrator-designated users.
+The administrator of the account and administrator-designated users can access this to data to search or review it.

-These articles will help you get started using Rackspace Email Archiving through Cloud Office.
+The following articles will help you get started using Rackspace Email Archiving through Cloud Office.

 ###  Enable and access Email Archiving